didx-xyz/aries-cloudapi-python/docs/src/README.md

 - **CloudAPI-Tenant** (Acting as a tenant) -> [http://cloudapi.127.0.0.1.nip.io/tenant/docs](http://cloudapi.127.0.0.1.nip.io/tenant/docs)
 - **CloudAPI-Public** (Interface to read the trust registry) -> [http://cloudapi.127.0.0.1.nip.io/public/docs](http://cloudapi.127.0.0.1.nip.io/public/docs)

 provides a good overview of the intended functionalities.
-You'll find endpoints for admin actions (managing wallets) and for tenant actions, for holders, issuers and verifiers.
+You'll find endpoints for admin actions (managing wallets) and tenant actions (for holders, issuers and verifiers).
 Additionally, there are [trust registry](./Trust%20Registry.md) and [webhooks](./Webhooks.md) endpoints.

 > NOTE: Regardless of the multitude of containers and mechanisms running in **CloudAPI**, its aforementioned
 > Swagger UI's are the main interaction points intended between clients and the stack.
 This should be the only